 The use of engaging Montessori materials in the math program enables children to internalize concepts of numbers, symbols, sequences, operations, patterns, and basic facts.
 The inviting and multisensory materials, carefully laid out from simple to complex, offer a concrete representation of abstract mathematical concepts such as simple operations, area, volume, and measurement.
 While children are learning addition and subtraction, the materials are reinforcing rudimentary understanding of the decimal system.
 Children’s House students develop number fluency and apply their skills in enriching ways.
 By the time they complete the Children’s House program, most students will have a solid understanding of numbers to 100 and many will grasp concepts far beyond.

 The language curriculum is a sequential, systematic program designed for the acquisition of listening, speaking, reading, and writing.
 Using sandpaper letters, the moveable alphabet, metal insets, and other materials, children learn to recognize the shape and phonetic sounds of letters and the construction of words to develop skills in reading and writing.
 Children are exposed to rich literature and a wide assortment of reading materials to match their developmental stage.
 In doing so, they learn the joy of reading and the power of the written word.
-A highlight of our language arts program is Wilson Fundations, a scientifically based, sequential phonetic approach to learning language, which complements the Montessori language curriculum.
+A highlight of our language arts program is Wilson Fundations, a research-based sequential phonetic approach to learning language, which complements the Montessori language curriculum.

 The study of history, science and geography within the Children’s House cultural curriculum is designed to inspire a sense of awe in the child.
 In Children’s House, the study of physical geography begins with the use of materials such as sandpaper globes and puzzle maps, which help children visualize the continents of the world, the countries of within the continents, as well as the states of the United States.
 Through age-appropriate activities, experiments, and exploration, students are exposed to a rich curriculum of history and culture.